 We further test the linear relations by setting each of the 32 clusters once as a reference point (see Appendix~\ref{apx:test-random-speed}).
-With this, we check if the older clusters at central locations (such as \elup or \philup) are likely a centre of expansion, or if the expansion pattern is independent of the central area or of the age of the reference cluster (hence, independent of time).
-In most cases, the resulting correlations are less clear, showing more scatter and flatter slopes when compared to \elup as reference point.
-We also test if the radial motions are positive for the majority of the clusters as reference points, since negative values indicate infalling motions.
-For some cases (mostly when using younger clusters as reference points), we find that several clusters now have negative $v_r$, which means that those reference points appear to create relatively in-falling motions instead of predominantly expanding motions, which suggests that these clusters are less likely to be the point of expansion.
-These test show us that independent of the reference frame, the association appears to be expanding radially in most cases, in particular when using clusters with ages~>~12\,Myr as reference, while the cleanest trend is created when using \elup (see more details in Appendix~\ref{apx:test-random-speed}).
+With this, we check if the older clusters at central locations (such as \elup or \philup) are likely a centre of expansion, or if the expansion pattern is independent of the central area or the age of the reference cluster (hence, independent of time).
+In most cases, the resulting correlations are less clear, showing more scatter and flatter slopes when compared to \elup as a reference point.
+We also test if the radial motions of the clusters are positive for the majority of the test cases, when using each cluster once as a reference point, since negative values indicate infalling motions.
+In some cases (mostly when using younger clusters as reference points), we find that several clusters now have negative $v_r$, which means that those reference points appear to create relatively in-falling motions instead of predominantly expanding motions, which suggests that these clusters are less likely to be the point of expansion.
+These tests show us that independent of the reference frame, the association appears to be expanding radially in most cases, in particular when using clusters with ages~>~12\,Myr as reference, while the cleanest trend is created when using \elup (see more details in Appendix~\ref{apx:test-random-speed}).

-To further test the statistical significance of the correlation of speed with time (Fig.~\ref{fig:age-speed-distance}), we randomize the order of the time-axis, as detailed in the Appendix~\ref{apx:test-random-speed}.
+To further test the statistical significance of the correlation of speed with time (Fig.~\ref{fig:age-speed-distance}), we randomise the order of the time-axis, as detailed in the Appendix~\ref{apx:test-random-speed}.
 We find that the probability of obtaining a similar linear relation is below $4\sigma$.
 In other words, random (not time-ordered) cases tend to produce shallower or reverse slopes and/or larger scatter.
 This suggests that the Sco-Cen clusters did not form randomly and independently from each other, but rather sequentially via propagated star formation.

 Additionally, we explore the expansion patterns using three position-velocity diagrams (PVD) in the three Cartesian directions, shown in Fig.~\ref{fig:PV}.
 We use the clusters' median positions, $XYZ$, and space motions relative to the local standard of rest (LSR), $UVW_\text{LSR}$, named $XU$, $YV$, and $ZW$ diagrams.
 The $XU$ and $YV$ diagrams show positive correlations of position with velocity, which again suggests a large-scale expansion of the whole region.
 The $ZW$ diagram shows more scatter and a less clear trend, while position and velocity are generally positively correlated.
 We fit linear regressions to the data in the three spaces and report the medians and uncertainties in Table~\ref{tab:pv-digram-fits} (determined via bootstrapping).